There is Nothing Outside

 “N-No. Of course not,” I spat out, not convincingly.

-All of my pathetic courage abandoned me.
+All of my feeble courage abandoned me.
 How could I have been so foolish?
 So utterly foolish?
 The deafening chime from the Grandfather clock made my head throb with excruciating pain, forcing the truth out of me.

 “I’m sorry, I have.
 I’ve been looking outside because…I want to leave.
 I want to find Mama.
 I’m sorry.”
-I squeezed my head tight, sobbing uncontrollably, “I’m sorry.
+I squeezed my head tight, sobbing uncontrollably.
+“I’m sorry.
 I’m sorry.”

-“There is nothing outside,” he erupted with a fury, “There is nothing in that room and there is nothing outside.
+“There is nothing outside!”
+He erupted with a fury.
+“There is nothing in that room and there is nothing outside.
 Do you understand me?”

 I replied in heavy, breathless wailing.